Our Department of Education student Jennifer Aggleton delved into the publications industry, gaining new contacts for her future projects.

 • Public event

 All of the above aims were completed, which was finalized by the public event in February.
 In addition, I wrote 2 blog posts rather than one.

 I have learned a huge amount over the last three months and have made some really useful contacts which I will be able to take forward.
 I have also gained some very tangible outcomes in terms of publications, and by taking on a role with high impact outcomes (such as the webcomic special collection) I hope to be able to demonstrate my capacity to make impact to future employers and funding bodies.

-Jennifer Aggleton succesfully completed her internship with The British Library in September 2017
+Jennifer Aggleton succesfully completed her fellowship with The British Library in September 2017